nygeek/cnc/README.md

     * display documentation
 1. i
     * push i on to the stack
+1. imag
+    * push the imaginary part of x onto the stack
 1. inv
     * replace x with put 1/x
 1. ln